 Data acquisition.
-Tailed phages containing high-resolution capsid data were initially identified from a recent review article in the field (Suhanovsky and Teschke 2015), the icosahedral capsid database VIPERdb (Montiel-Garcia et al 2021), and four recently reconstructed tailed phages displaying new T-numbers: the jumbo tailed phage SCTP2 (Hua et al. 2017) and P74-26, P23-45, and Mic1 (Stone et al. 2019; Bayfield et al. 2019; Jin et al. 2019).
+Tailed phages containing high-resolution capsid data were initially identified from a review article in the field (Suhanovsky and Teschke 2015), the icosahedral capsid database VIPERdb (Montiel-Garcia et al 2021), and four recently reconstructed tailed phages displaying new T-numbers: the jumbo tailed phage SCTP2 (Hua et al. 2017) and P74-26, P23-45, and Mic1 (Stone et al. 2019; Bayfield et al. 2019; Jin et al. 2019).
 The capsid protein stoichiometry and high-resolution structures were revised to update the T-numbers according to the generalized quasi-equivalence icosahedral framework, including hexagonal and trihexagonal lattices observed among tailed phages (Twarock and Luque 2019).
 The final high-resolution database included nHR = 37 tailed phage capsid structures (Table 1 and Data File 1).

 Statistical model.
 A power function model TG=bGG0a related the T-number as a function of the genome length, G. Here, b was the prefactor constant, a the allometric exponent, and G0 the reference units of G, G0 = 1 kbp.
 This allometric relationship was empirically and theoretically established previously for a smaller number of tailed phages (Hua et al. 2015; Luque et al, 2020).
 The allometric relationship is a consequence of the constant density of the genome stored in tailed phage capsids and constant surface of the major protein on the capsid exterior (Luque et al, 2020).
 The theory predicts an allometric exponent ath = 2/3 because the T-number scales like the capsid surface and the genome scales with the capsid volume.
-A derivation of the theoretical prediction is provided in the Supplementary Information (section SI-1).
+A derivation of the theoretical prediction is provided in the supplementary section SI-2.
 The model was linearized using a logarithmic transformation: